dober-man/secure-k8s-gw-ce/README.md

 You can now configure an origin pool and load balancer to use the new service which could all be automated via the XC API.

+## Other Enhancements

+Service Discovery is meant to discover objects and not create objects for further consumption.
+In this default setup once services are discovered it is up to the admin to now create an origin pool with reference to the discovered services and ultimately a load balancer in front of the origin pool.
+My colleague developed a script called "originsync" that could enhance any service discovery architecture by automatically creating the origin pools based on the services discovered. https://github.com/Mikej81/originsynchttps://github.com/Mikej81/originsync